 Flow Rate Set Too High

-Your slicer may be telling your printer to push out more filament than needed.
-This leads to swollen layers and messy details.
+Your slicer may be instructing your printer to extrude more filament than necessary.
+This results in swollen layers and disorganized details.

 Filament Diameter Setting Is Wrong